Scan and Send Load Documents

 You might be asked to sign your name or physically hand your device to someone else to sign a document.
 Sign directly on the screen with a stylus or finger and then tap Next.

-In some Transflo configurations, you can electronically send your signature request, an authorized person can sign, and you receive the signed document back.
+In some Transflo configurations, you can electronically send a signature request to someone, an authorized person can sign, and you receive the signed document back all electronically (no paper documents to scan).

 -